Artificial Intelligence Launched New System For Singapore Hospitals For Patient Data

 But doctors have also pointed to the one crucial thing that AI cannot replace – the human touch.

 “It makes us better, more efficient, more precise.
-I must emphasize that none of the tools that we build are to replace doctors, they are all to help us become better at what we do to improve the accuracy of doctors making diagnoses,” said Dr Ngiam.
+I must emphasize that none of the tools that we build is to replace doctors, they are all to help us become better at what we do to improve the accuracy of doctors making diagnoses,“ said Dr Ngiam.

 Prof Tan added: “Many patients like the personal touch with their care providers, patients expressed a preference for artificial intelligence to be used to augment their care teams as opposed to replacing them.